Discover dynamic education programs and curriculum resources about the history of our city, state, and nation.

 Selection Process and Timeline:

-- Applicants for the academic year program must be in grades 10, 11, or 12; summer applicants must be entering those grades or their first year of college.
+- Applicants for the academic year program must be in grades 10, 11, or 12; summer applicants must be entering those grades or their first year of college the following fall.

-- Applicants must live in and attend school in the New York City metro area.
+- Applicants must live in and attend school in the New York City metro area (includes the five boroughs of New York City, as well as areas of New York State, Connecticut, and New Jersey).

 - Applicants must have parent/guardian consent to apply for this program.